Parent, Teacher and Friends Association

 The Board meetings are held on the last Thursday of the month at 6.00 pm at the school.
 These meetings are open to the public.
 NZ School Trustees Assocation (NZSTA) clarifies the role of members of the public attending BOT meetings, as follows.
 Members of the public are always welcome to come in and sit in on all or part of a board meeting.
 BOT meeting agendas are created by the BOT Chair and Principal and are usually quite full.
 Meetings usually include a curriculum or learning focus, a Principal’s Report, Finance Report, Policy & Procedure review and a number of other items of business.
 Anyone wishing to add an intem to the agenda, must provide the item in writing to the BOT Chairperson or Principal at least ten days prior to the scheduled meeting.
 Whether or not the item will appear on the next meeting’s agenda will depend firstly on whether the item is a governance matter appropriate to be discussed by the BOT, or a day to day management issue which is more appropriately dealt with by the Principal.
 A second consideration is the number of items already on the agenda.
 When members of the public attend meetings we have been advised that they do not have speaking rights unless invited to do so by the BOT.

-Current Board Members are Mr Peter Deering (Chairperson, Parent Representative), Mrs Janine Bollee (Deputy Chairperson, Parent Representative), Ms Maria Mooney (Parent Representative), Miss Kath Joblin (Principal), Mr Richard Webster (Staff Representative), Mrs Therese Ford Cartwright (Bishop’s Appointee), Mrs Cathy Bywater Lutman (Bishop’s Appointee), Mr Colin Heeney (Bishop’s Appointee) and Fr Darren McFarlane (Bishop’s Appointee).
+Current Board Members are Mrs Janine Bollee (Joint Chairperson, Parent Representative), Mr Matt Adsett (Joint Chairperson, Parent Representative), Ms Maria Mooney (Parent Representative), Mrs Carla Robertson (Parent Representative), Mrs Caroline Schweder Goad (Parent Representative), Miss Kath Joblin (Principal), Mr Richard Webster (Staff Representative), Mrs Therese Ford Cartwright (Bishop’s Appointee), Mrs Cathy Bywater Lutman (Bishop’s Appointee) and Mr Colin Heeney (Bishop’s Appointee).